 This is due to the VM hitting an out-of-memory condition.
 To avoid this you will need to allocate more RAM to the VM.
 Click on the Docker Icon in your menubar and select "Preferences".
 Click on the "Advanced" tab and then use the slider to select 8 GB of RAM.
 Docker Desktop will restart and then you will be ready to go.

 Using pre-built Docker images

-We provide the following Docker images:
+We publish the following Docker images to the ECR public gallery: